 PDF Password Protection: What It Actually Does

-Adding a password to a PDF is a quick way to keep a sensitive document โ a contract, a payslip, medical records โ out of the wrong hands.
-But "password protection" covers two distinct mechanisms, and knowing the difference helps you protect documents properly.
+Adding a password to a PDF is a quick way to keep a sensitive document out of the wrong hands, whether that is a contract, a payslip, or a set of medical records.
+But "password protection" covers two distinct mechanisms with very different strength, and knowing the difference helps you protect documents properly rather than just feeling like you have.

 Protection means encryption